Trump uses inflammatory racial rhetoric about Harris. How that plays in 2024.

 A debate over racism and sexism has surged to the forefront of the presidential campaign, after Republican nominee Donald Trump’s latest remarks.
 It’s about a polarized nation as well as a provocative candidate.

 Mr. Trump’s comments caused an immediate firestorm.
-Ms. Harris has always identified as biracial – her mother is an immigrant from India, and her father is a Black immigrant from Jamaica.
+Ms. Harris has always identified as biracial – her mother was an immigrant from India, and her father is a Black immigrant from Jamaica.
 She attended Howard University, a Historically Black University, and remains an active member of Alpha Kappa Alpha, a prominent Black sorority.

 It’s just the latest example of the former president attacking his political foes with incendiary rhetoric about their race, cultural background, or gender.
 Mr. Trump has questioned the racial backgrounds of former GOP 2024 rival Nikki Haley and former President Barack Obama.
 His entry into politics in many ways began with his championing the false “birther” conspiracy theory that Mr. Obama wasn’t born in the United States.
 He suggested that four congresswomen of color, all American citizens, should “go back where [they] came from.”
 He’s used words like “animal” and “rabid” to describe the Black district attorneys who led criminal investigations against him.
 And those are just the examples that ABC News’ Rachel Scott laid out to begin the interview, before Mr. Trump called her question “very nasty.”

-His recent comments suggest that the message discipline Mr. Trump had shown for much of the past year may have been a reflection of his lead in the polls over President Joe Biden, who seemed headed for a disastrous loss – and now that he’s in a close fight, may be slipping.
+His recent comments suggest that the message discipline Mr. Trump had shown for much of the past year may have been a reflection of his lead in the polls over President Joe Biden, who seemed headed for a disastrous loss.
+Now that he’s in a close fight, that discipline may be slipping.
 Vice President Harris would be the first woman, the first Indian-American, and the first Black woman to win the presidency.
 Her candidacy has galvanized Democrats, and erased Mr. Trump’s surprising polling strength with young and Black voters in many recent surveys.

 Mr. Trump’s habit for inflammatory rhetoric hasn’t changed.
 The bigger question is how such rhetoric may play in the America of 2024.